evancz/guide.elm-lang.org/book/error_handling/README.md

 # Error Handling

 One of the guarantees of Elm is that you will not see runtime errors in practice.
 This is partly because **Elm treats errors as data**.
 Rather than crashing, we model the possibility of failure explicitly with custom types.
-For example, say you want to turn user input into a age.
+For example, say you want to turn user input into an age.
 You might create a custom type like this:

 ```elm
 type MaybeAge